 After going through a divorce from Mona, I didn't see Bea again until July 1993.
-When I did finally see her, Ernest, and family in Milwaukee, I was with my new girlfriend Danielle.
+When I did finally see her, Ernest, and their family in Milwaukee, I was with my new girlfriend Danielle.
 I remember going to Summerfest with two or three of my nieces.

 From 1993 through 2002, I visited Bea and her family in Milwaukee every summer when I came to see mom and dad.

 November 2002 was a special meeting with Bea because it was the occasion of Connie's wedding.
 After a reception in Connie's home, we had a great wedding dinner in Milwaukee where I saw most of my nieces and two aunts from Marshfield.